nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest GithubContact.jar from [here](https://github.com/AY2223S1-CS2103T-W08-2/tp/releases).
+2. Download the latest githubContact.jar from [here](https://github.com/AY2223S1-CS2103T-W08-2/tp/releases).

 3. Copy the file to the folder you want to use as the home folder for your GithubContact.